|

 Pythagorean Theorem calculator to find out the unknown length of a right triangle.
 It can provide the calculation steps, area, perimeter, height, and angles.

-Definition of Pythagorean Theorem For a given right triangle, it states that the square of the hypotenuse, c c, is equal to the sum of the squares of the legs, a a and b b.
+Definition of Pythagorean Theorem For a given right triangle, it states that the square of the hypotenuse, $c$, is equal to the sum of the squares of the legs, $a$ and $b$.

 |